One-step learning algorithm selection for classification via convolutional neural networks: Experimental Results

 \section{Experimental Results}

-To validate the proposed meta-learning framework, we first trained CNN models with simulated data that had different linear and nonlinear patterns, and compared the performances with the traditional approach based on meta-features proposed in \cite{AliS1}.
+To validate the proposed meta-learning framework, CNN models were first trained with simulated data exhibiting different linear and nonlinear patterns and their performances were compared with the traditional approach based on meta-features proposed in \cite{AliS1}.
 The results of these experiments are shown in Section \ref{sec:expSIM}.
 The application of CNNs with real-world tabular datasets is reported in Section \ref{sec:expBench}.
+Finally, Section \ref{sec:expDisc} provides a discussion that summarizes the main experimental findings.